MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/button-navigators.md

 ---
 title: Create page and bookmark navigators
-description: Learn how to use Power BI’s built-in navigators to quickly build page and bookmark navigation experiences with just a few clicks.
+description: Using Power BI’s built-in navigators, you can quickly build page and bookmark navigation experiences with just a few clicks.
 author: Sujata994
 ms.author: sunaraya
 ms.reviewer: 'maggies'